uc-cdis/fence/README.md

 YAML file for the OpenAPI documentation is found in the `openapis` folder (in the root directory); see the README in that folder for more details.

+## Identity Provider
+Fence can be configured to support different Identity Providers (IDPs) for AuthN.
+At the moment, supported IDPs are:
+- Google
+- Shibboleth
+  - NIH iTrust

 ## OIDC & OAuth2